joshmaz/pinchy-gpt/README.md

 - `gpt/` - Prompts and packaging info for Pinchy-GPT
 - `scripts/` - Local validation and formatting scripts

+See `docs/pinchy/` for the current system-prompt and contributor guidance, and `docs/nepl/` for NEPL-specific notes.

 ## Where to add new NEPL source docs

 - Put short, evergreen article summaries in `data/sources/news/` using the `_template.md` file.